HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 Many teams use both

-A common stack is Paradox for application and booking, then Tenzo for structured voice interviews and reviewer artifacts before hiring manager time.
+A common stack is Paradox for application and booking, then Tenzo AI for structured voice interviews and reviewer artifacts before hiring manager time.
 In practice this often reduces no-shows, improves screen consistency, and protects manager capacity.

 Side-by-side snapshot